 How To Manage Anger Problems: 8 Options You Have

-Anger is a common thing to experience when frustration meets stress or disappointment.
-We have all had a day like that.
-Some days are easier to handle than others.
+Anger can be a common thing to experience when frustration meets stress or disappointment.
+Some days can be easier to handle than others.

 Defining Anger And Anger Issues

-For most, it is a feeling of severe irritation or frustration that can be downright unnerving.
-Your blood pressure and heart rate increase in the body and stress hormones such as adrenaline and cortisol impact your serotonin levels.
+For most, anger can be a feeling of severe irritation or frustration that can be downright unnerving.
+Your blood pressure and heart rate typically increase in the body, and stress hormones such as adrenaline and cortisol can impact your serotonin levels.

-- Do small things trigger anger in you?
+- Do small things ignite anger in you?

 - Do you find yourself having frequent or uncontrollable angry outbursts?